-Challenge number Detail of challenge

-1 Literacy Phonics/Reading skills on entry to school for disadvantaged pupils are

-below those of the non-disadvantaged pupils.

-On entry into our EYFS 30% of disadvantaged children are performing below the age-related expectation

-Language and Communication/Oracy

-2 adiguage and communication or act

-A significant % of disadvantaged pupils who enter our EYFS provision display weak language and communication skills.
+Challenge number Detail of challenge 1 Literacy Phonics/Reading skills on entry to school for disadvantaged pupils are below those of the non-disadvantaged pupils.
+On entry into our EYFS 30% of disadvantaged children are performing below the age-related expectation 2 Language and Communication/Oracy A significant % of disadvantaged pupils who enter our EYFS provision display weak language and communication skills.